 In keeping with my old school theme, I stayed at Hotel Catedral, a historic hotel just steps from the Zocolo or central square, which by the way is the largest in Mexico.
 You can easily walk to the Cathedral, obviously, the National Palace and the points of interest mentioned in this post, as well as other popular places.
 They offer a really good breakfast buffet, concierge services and accommodating staff.
 Some of the rooms have small balconies.

 Weather– Because of the altitude of Mexico City, it can be a little cool, even in the spring and summer months.
 Carry a sweater or light jacket and even closed toe shoes.
-When I was there in May I was happy I had carried some booties.
+When I was there in May I was happy I had carried some short boots.
 It was rainy and the boots came in handy on the cobblestone streets of the historic area where the water pooled.

 Have you already been to Mexico City?
 Let me know what’s your favorite thing.
 If you liked this article please pin it here.